oconnor97/JWD-007-Final-Project/project/task-2/README.md

 ### Step 0: Create a private GitHub repository

-Create a private GitHub repository that is shared among your groupmates and your instructor (Phillip-Generation).
+Create a private GitHub repository that is shared among your groupmates and your instructor (oconnor97).

 ### Step 1: Create the page structure